A. Geoffrey from Pennsylvania

 **In most cases, the alternative therapies make a WORLD of difference and are cheaper than conventional medicine.

-Honestly everything I do has a purpose and everything I do either effects or is affected by my Lyme.
+Honestly everything I do has a purpose and everything I do either affects or is affected by my Lyme.
 It doesn’t affect all of my decisions, but it does affect most.
-However, finding balances of success and failure, risk versus reward, allows me to do things I never thought I’d be able to do again.
+However, finding balances of success and failure - risk versus reward - allows me to do things I never thought I’d be able to do again.
 Everything you do it worth it!
 Some of my favorite things to do are to draw, paint, to be active, and to be with my family.

 Lyme has made me appreciate what’s really important in life.

 To find out more about A. Geoffrey's journey, you may find him on Instagram as: @keepclobberinglyme.